Chiral Pseudo Spin Liquids in Moire Heterostructures: Introduction

 The kinetic energy of electrons can be controllably quenched by large, external magnetic fields in moir\'e heterostructures of transition metal dichalcogenides (TMDs).
 While these magnetic fields eventually polarize the electron spin, we can retain an $SU(2)$ symmetry by considering synthetic layer pseudo-spins instead of electronic spins~\cite{Eisenstein1992,Kim2017,schwartz21}.
-The lowest bands of such systems can be described by effective triangular lattice Hubbard models, which makes them particularly promising settings to study the interplay of geometric frustration and strong interactions~\cite{regan_20,yuya_20,tang_20,Kim2022,Vishwanath2021}.
-Here, we show that the magnetic field serves as an additional tuning knob and induces a particularly rich phase diagram, ranging from Hofstadter physics for small interactions to spin-liquid phases in the Mott insulating regime~\cite{hofstadter76,Anderson1973,Laughlin87,Wen89,Motrunich2006}.
-In particular, the magnetic field can reliably tune ring-exchange processes, which help stabilize exceptionally robust chiral spin liquids (CSL)~\cite{Motrunich2006,Sheng2017,Vishwanath2021}.
+The lowest bands of such systems are described by effective triangular lattice Hubbard models, which makes them particularly promising settings to study the interplay of geometric frustration and strong interactions~\cite{regan_20,yuya_20,tang_20,Kim2022,Vishwanath2021}.
+Here, we show that the magnetic field induces a particularly rich phase diagram, ranging from Hofstadter physics for small interactions to spin-liquid phases in the Mott insulating regime~\cite{hofstadter76,Anderson1973,Laughlin87,Wen89,Motrunich2006,Vishwanath2021}.
+In our setting, the magnetic field reliably tunes ring-exchange processes, which stabilize exceptionally robust chiral spin liquids (CSL)~\cite{Motrunich2006,Sheng2017}.
 Due to the large moir\'e unit-cells it is possible to insert high enough flux to explore the full spectrum of the Hofstadter butterfly~\cite{hofstadter76,Geim2013}.
-This enables us to study a large variety of phases, including transitions between topological charge and spin sectors, which are inaccessible for conventional candidate materials.
+This enables us to study a large variety of previously inaccessible phases, including exotic insulator-to-insulator transitions between topological charge and spin sectors.

+Our work is structured as follows.
+We introduce the effective frustrated Hubbard model for twisted TMD bilayer structures in the presence of a magnetic field in Sec.~\ref{sec:model} and discuss details of the model in App.~\ref{App:A}.
+The stabilized phases are presented in Sec.~\ref{sec:phases}.
+We analyze the robustness of topologically ordered spin liquid phases in Sec.~\ref{Sec:robust}.
+Experimental signatures of the layer pseudo spin liquid are proposed in Sec.~\ref{sec:signatures}.
+We provide a discussion and an outlook in Sec.~\ref{sec:outlook}.